Juraj Drašković: Early life

 Juraj Drašković was born at Bilina near Knin (southern Croatia), the eldest son of Bartol /Bartholomew/ Drašković (*c.1500; †1538) and his wife Ana née Utješinović, a sister of cardinal Juraj Utješinović /George Utissenich alias George Martinuzzi/ (*1482; †1551), bishop of Oradea and archbishop of Esztergom.
 Having lived in turbulent and dangerous times of Ottoman invasion, Bartol's family moved from southern Croatia to Karlovac region in the west part of the country.
 During Juraj's childhood, his father died and he was raised by his mother and his influential uncle Utješinović.
 He was schooled for priesthood in Kraków (Poland) and Vienna (Austria).
-In 1550 he went to study law in Padova (Italy).
+In 1550 he went to study law in Padua (Italy).

 Drašković started his career as provost in Arad (Romania) and after that in Jasov (today in Slovakia).
 In 155.3 he was appointed secretary of the Holy Roman Emperor and Croato-Hungarian king Ferdinand I of Habsburg and in 1555. he took over the prepositure of Pozsony (present day Bratislava, Slovakia).
 On 22 April 1557, Drašković became bishop of Pécs in southern Hungary and in 1563. he took over the bishop's chair in Zagreb, the capital of the Kingdom of Croatia within the Habsburg monarchy, where he stayed until 1578.